FuchsEDV/Thrixty/README.md

 		* Holding next and previous button rotates the image.
 			* The speed is fixed for now.
 		* Tried to implement an SVG Sprite.
-			* The "<use>"-Tag is not widely supported on mobile browsers (they are being stupid again...).
+			* The "use"-Tag is not widely supported on mobile browsers (they are being stupid again...).
 			* Therefore the code for the SVG-Icons is now saved in the Thrixty namespace (Thrixty.icons) and is being used to write the SVGs right into the HTML.
 			* SVG Icons are styled by CSS.
 		* Fixed logging and Safari's filelist parsing.